TakeprofitTechnology/ReleaseNotes/Takeprofit Hub.md

 ### Changes
 * Improved handling of overfilled executions.
 If a liquidity provider reports a fill volume greater than the requested order volume, the Hub now caps the executed volume to the original order size and logs the excess.
 * Prevented rejected orders from being retransmitted to liquidity providers after a connection reconnect.

+## Version 2026.6.19.706 (19 June, 2026)
+### Changes
+* Added pagination to the Active Orders page, significantly improving performance and responsiveness when managing large numbers of active orders.

 ## Version 2026.6.17.70 (17 June, 2026)
 ### Changes